Drifter-Supremo/writers-ai-app/memory-bank/progress.md

 - [x] Technical context documentation
 - [x] Active context tracking

+### Character Workflow User Isolation & Post-Login Redirect
+- [x] Character workflows are now fully user-isolated: only the current user's workflows are visible and accessible after login.
+- [x] All workflow creation, queries, and security rules use userId for multi-user support.
+- [x] After login or signup, users are now redirected to the home page (`/`) instead of `/projects`.
+- [x] All changes tested and confirmed working for multiple accounts.

 ### Authentication System (Email/Password & Google, Protected Routes, Sidebar UI)
 - [x] Integrated Firebase Auth with Email/Password and Google sign-in.
 - [x] Created AuthContext for global user state and auth actions.